kappafon/github-user-search/README.md

 > React / typescript app to lookup Github profiles via new GH v4 API using graphql.

+User and Profile pages feature 'infinite scroll'

+Queries are cached so searching for the same user or clicking the same profile will quickly display previousely fetched data

 ## Usage

 ### `yarn install`